eegg/school-policies-and-procedures/src/individualised-education.rst

 The stages are as follows:

 #.
-The *Setting SENCO* organizes a meeting, to include:
+The *Setting SENCO* organises a meeting, to include:

    * the *Setting SENCO*
    * guardians of the child